Building spacetime from effective interactions between quantum fluctuations: The quantum model

 In this section, we build on the earlier observations and construct an effective quantum model for vacuum regions, which at large scales gives GR.
 This effective model uses the assumption that the interactions between the quantum fluctuations are frequent enough (and under otherwise benign conditions) to give rise to a cohesive spacetime, so that it makes sense to use a reference frame\footnote{We use the shorthand notation $\{x^\mu\}$ for a set of spacetime coordinates.} $\{x^\mu\}$ to describe where the quantum fluctuations are located relative to one another.
 In this setting, the quantum fluctuations figure as Gaussian probability distributions in spacetime, which perform random walks through the spacetime.

 The effective quantum model is the centre piece of the present text.
 An effective model relative to $\{x^\mu\}$ provides the most straightforward way to show that the effective theory at large scales corresponds to GR.
 Of course, at the level of the quantum interactions, the model includes more details, but over larger scales --- at a scale where quantum features are detectible, but single quantum interactions are not relevant --- it is sufficient to treat the quantum fluctuations as said Gaussian distributions in spacetime, relative to some $\{x^\mu\}$.

-In addition to the effective quantum model, we also discuss the physics at the level of the quantum interactions in some detail in \S\ref{s.lqi}.
-That is not a comprehensive discussion, but concerns some key properties of the quantum interactions, when the interactions are viewed from the perspective of individual interactions.
-In the present text, \S\ref{s.lqi} is the only section in which we discuss the quantum interactions from that perspective.
+Note that we only treat the interactions at said effective level, in this text.
+A short discussion on the associated physics at the level of individual quantum interactions can be found in the appendix.